 Cannabis strains rich in the aforementioned terpenes can be a way to alleviate feelings of anxiety as well as stress, allowing you to feel calmer and more relaxed.

 Furthermore, aside from relieving anxiety, these terpenes are also great for treating other conditions such as chronic pain and depression due to the other properties they have.

-Enroll in cannabis training to learn more about terpenes and how they affect the body.
+Enroll in marijuana education courses to learn more about terpenes and how they affect the body.